 Year Description 1829 to 1841 (OSI) The site and immediate surrounding area appears to be predominantly agricultural.
 The Grand Canal is immediately north of the site and the lock along the canal to the east.
-Mount Shannon Mills is located to the south of the site and Harcourt Mills are located to the east of the site.
+Mount Shannon Mills are located to the south of the site.
 1898 to 1913 (OSI) No significant changes have occurred.
 1908 (1:2,500) Trinity Maps The site remains surrounded by predominately agricultural land.
-Mount Shannon Mills remains to the west of the site; however Harcourt Mills to the immediate west (south of the first lock) has been redeveloped into a brick works.
+Mount Shannon Mills remains to the west of the site however Harcourt Mills to the immediate west (south of the first lock) has been redeveloped into a brick works.
 The brick works has associated clay pit, kiln and chimneys.
-1935 (1:1,250) Trinity Maps The site remains surrounded by predominately agricultural land.
-An increase in residential development has occurred to the north of the site and immediately south, with a number of small cottages noted.
+1935 (1:1,250) Trinity Maps An increase in residential development has occurred to the north of the site and immediately south, with a number of small cottages noted.
 Mount Shannon Mills has been replaced by a Paint and Varnish Factory while the brick works remains to the east.
-1994 (1:1000) Trinity Maps A large increase in commercial units and factories is shown, with Davitt Road present adjacent to the site.
-To the east of the site, commercial units include; Dublin Cooperation Cleansing Department, SCR Motor Garages and Knights Cleaning contractors.
-West of the site includes HGW Paint and Varnish Manufacturers.
+1968 (1;,1000) Trinity Maps Immediately south of the site is a store and to the southwest is a factory.
+Immediately north is Millview Cottages.
+1989 (1:1,000) Trinity Maps There are no major changes from the previous map.
+There is an electrical substation located to the northwest of the site beside Goldenbridge Cemetery.
+1994 (1:1000) Trinity Maps A large increase in commercial units and factories.
+To the east of the site, commercial units include; Dublin Corporation Cleansing Department, SCR Motor Garages and Knights Cleaning contractors.
+West of the site, moving past Benbulbin Road units include HGW Paint and Varnish Manufacturers.
 High density residential buildings characterise the north of the site.
 1995 (OSI) Development of the surrounding area is shown on the 1995 aerial photograph.
 High density residential buildings are to the north of the site with commercial units and residential buildings to the south of the site.
-2000 (OSI) No significant changes 2005 (OSI) The Luas tracks now run parallel to the Grand Canal, no significant changes to the residential and commercial areas.
-2012 (Google Earth) No changes appeared to have occurred since 2005.
+2000 (OSI) No significant changes 2005 (OSI) The LUAS tracks now run parallel to the Grand Canal, no significant changes to the residential and commercial areas.
+2012 No changes have appeared to have occurred since 2005.